jamiegonzalez/idk/Getting-Started:-Tutorial.md

     % Note that the dataset will not appear in the Datasets menu in the EEGLAB GUI EEG = pop_loadset('filename', 'S1_EEG.set', 'filepath',  '../Test_Data/S1/');

-    %Alternatively, the following version will look for the file in Matlab's Current Folder EEG = pop_loadset('filename', 'S1_EEG.set');
+    %The following version will look for the file in Matlab's Current Folder EEG = pop_loadset('filename', 'S1_EEG.set');

     % To view the EEG data enter the following command: